 My internship at Macy’s took place during the summer of 2019, but the pursuit to improve the holiday shopping experience for our customers was already on.
 The holiday season is – to no one’s surprise – one of the most crucial times for any company in the retail industry.
-Purchases go up as customers search for the perfect gifts for all their loved ones, and this year, myself, the other UX design intern Nancy Chiu, and the UX research intern Chia Hsieh were tasked with improving the gift guide on Macys.com to facilitate a better gift giving experience for our users.
+Purchases go up as customers search for the perfect gifts for all their loved ones, and this year, the UX interns were tasked with improving the gift guide on Macys.com to facilitate a better gift giving experience for our users.

-Based on chats with our Site Monetization team, something that Macy's customers felt was lacking from the online gift guide was a curated experience.
-Though our current “For Her”, “For Him”, etc. categories did help to narrow down the offerings, they just weren’t sufficient, as customers wanted to find gifts that were more specific than just being targeted at a particular gender or age group.
+Based on chats with our Site Monetization team, Macy's customers were lacking a curated online gifting experience.
+Though our current “For Her”, “For Him”, etc. categories narrowed the offerings, they were insufficient, as customers wanted to find gifts that were more specific than just being targeted at a particular gender or age group.

 gifttogether is born